SkywardApps/popcorn/docs/dotnet/DotNetTutorialAdvancedProjections.md

 Your translations can use this entry point to access whatever they want outside of the source object.

 We can demonstrate this by adding an 'Owner' property to the CarProjection.
 This owner will reference the Employee whose 'vehicles' list contains this car.
 The car entity itself has no knowledge of this, so we'll have to iterate over each employee to figure the relationship out.
-(This is not a recommended solution as the performance here for any non-trivial number of entities will be like walking through a wet marsh in clown shoes, but again, demonstration of a concept at work here).

 ```csharp
 public EmployeeProjection Owner { get; set; }